 - Since 2013, final grades at both the end of Key Stage 1 and 2 in writing are teacher assessed.
 There is no external assessment of composition, however we routinely ask our Local Authority consultant to moderate our levels; - Teacher Assessments are recorded on the assessment system termly.
 This tracks if children are working to/at/exceeding end of year expectations.
-During termly pupil progress meetings, key children are identified and next steps are discussed, planned and implemented.
+During termly pupil progress meetings, key children are identified and next steps are discussed, planned and implemented; - Regular staff writing moderation training takes place, working alongside the authority and internally to quality assure our teacher assessments; - Level descriptors, developed by the local authority, provide guidance and examples to support teacher assessments.